blab/zika-seq/protocols/amplicon-generation.md

     * 65 degrees Celsius for 5 minutes
   * Step 3: Hold at 4 degrees Celsius.

-_**note: If generating amplicons for Miseq run rather than MinION run, you should do only 35 cycles of amplification, since you will have additional cycles of amplification during library prep_
+_**note: If generating amplicons for Miseq run rather than MinION run, you should do only 35 cycles of amplification, since you will have additional cycles of amplification during library prep._